kedacore/keda-docs/content/docs/2.2/scalers/mysql.md

 The trigger always requires the following information:

-- `query` - a MySQL query that should return single numeric value
+- `query` - A MySQL query that should return single numeric value.
-- `queryValue` - a threshold that is used as `targetAverageValue` in HPA.
+- `queryValue` - A threshold that is used as `targetAverageValue` in HPA.

-To provide information about how to connect to MySQL you can provide
+To provide information about how to connect to MySQL you can provide:

 - `connectionStringFromEnv` MySQL connection string that should point to environment variable with valid value

 Or provide more detailed information:

-- `host` - The host of the MySQL server
+- `host` - The host of the MySQL server.
-- `port` - The port of the MySQL server
+- `port` - The port of the MySQL server.
-- `dbName` - Name of the database
+- `dbName` - Name of the database.
-- `username` - Username to authenticate with to MySQL database
+- `username` - Username to authenticate with to MySQL database.
-- `passwordFromEnv` - Password for the given user, this should be blank (no password) or point to an environment variable with the password
+- `passwordFromEnv` - Password for the given user, this should be blank (no password) or point to an environment variable with the password.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: